marcopompili/django-instagram/README.md

 django-instagram
 ================

+> ⚠️ This project should be considered abandoned.
+To embed IG content you should go through [Instagram official API](https://developers.facebook.com/docs/instagram-basic-display-api).

 A Django application that allows to use some template tags for displaying content from an Instagram public profile.